 Blue Cash Preferred® vs. Chase Freedom®

-Chase Freedom® offers 5% cash back for quarterly rotating categories.
-Crunch the numbers to see if 6% cash back on groceries or 5% cash back from restaurants or gas or any other future categories mean the most cash back for you.
+Chase Freedom® offers 5 percent cash back for quarterly rotating categories.
+Crunch the numbers to see if 6 percent cash back at supermarkets or 5 percent cash back from restaurants or gas or any other future categories mean the most cash back for you.

 Blue Cash Preferred® vs. Blue Cash Everyday® from American Express